 Types of Boats for Your Consideration

-As you prepare for purchasing a boat, you now have to think about how you want to use a boat.
+As you prepare to purchase a boat, you now have to think about how you want to use a boat.
 With so many different types of boats on the market, you’ll be a happier boat owner if you can narrow down what you want.

 The second category would be sailboats.
 These can be propelled by power from the wind in the sails.
 Although many larger sailboats also come with some kind of motor too.

-Finally, there is the huge category of motorboats or boats that are propelled by an engine of some type.
+Finally, there is a huge category of motorboats or boats that are propelled by an engine of some type.